NASW offers a wide array of benefits to professional science writers and practitioners in related fields.

 - International (including Canada) student dues (based on mailing address): $40

 First, if you have not already done so, register for access to NASW.org as a guest.
 You will receive an email asking you to verify your registration.
 Once you have done that, you should see a "Become an NASW member" link in the upper right corner of your screen.

-Applicants for regular membership must submit five samples of work produced for a lay audience in the past five years.
-They must include the publication or airing dates for each entry.
-Also required are the names of two NASW members as sponsor.
+Applicants for regular membership are required to submit five samples of work (content should be science) produced for a non-expert audience in the past five years.
+Clips must include the publication or airing dates for each entry.
+Also required are the names of two NASW members willing to endorse the application.
 If you need to find sponsors, try searching our Find a writer section or asking in one of our public discussion groups.

 Student memberships are also available for those who are currently enrolled in journalism or science programs, or who are serving as reporters or editors at school newspapers.
-Student membership is a one-time option, limited to a total of two years.
-After two years, student members must apply to become regular members.
+Student membership is a one-time option, limited to a total of two calendar years.
+After two calendar years, student members must apply to become regular members.
 Once a student has become a regular member, he or she cannot return to student status in the event of further matriculation.

 For further information, contact: